-A list of the RAPs who have been consulted - and will continue to be consulted, is included in Attachment 4 of this HMP.
-The Registered Aboriginal Parties (RAPs) will be kept informed about Stage 1 of the Project works.
-The RAPs will continue to be provided with the opportunity to be consulted about the Aboriginal cultural heritage management requirements of Stage 1 of the Project including updates every six months on the project.
+A list of the RAPs who have been consulted to date, and which will continue to be consulted, are included in Attachment 4 of this HMP.
+The RAPs will be kept informed about Stage 1 of the Project works.

 Aboriginal consultation shall be undertaken via an Aboriginal Focus Group, or other consultation forums as appropriate.
 The Aboriginal Focus Group will be established and facilitated by Sydney Metro in accordance with CoA D20.
 This or other consultation forums will be used by GLC during the Project to ensure ongoing consultation with the RAPs identified in Attachment 4.